techiediaries/techiediaries/_posts/2017/2017-5-26-barcode-qr-code-scanner-encoder-ionic-3.md

 ## Conclusion

 Thanks to the Cordova Barcode Scanner plugin you can easily scan QR and barcode codes and also encode your own data (Text, email and phone numbers) in a barcode format.

+We have seen how to add the barcode scanner to our Ionic 5/Angular app with Cordova and Ionic Native 5.